Kentucky

 Sports betting revenue impact on Kentucky's economy

-Sports betting legislation is still very fresh in the Bluegrass State, so we don't have a complete picture of what their numbers will look like on a consistent basis.
+Sports betting legislation is still very fresh in the Bluegrass State, so we don't have a complete picture of what the numbers will look like consistently.
 However, the over $2.6 billion worth of bets placed, close to $300 million in sportsbook revenue, and over $39 million in tax income from the first full year (2024) of legal sports betting create a nice baseline for future growth for the whole KY market.

 The licensing fee for operators in the state is still unknown, but the state's tax rate varies depending on whether the business is an online operator or retail.
 All online operators have a tax rate of 14.25%, while retail has a 9.75% tax rate on revenue.